alchemyplatform/aa-sdk/site/extending-smart-accounts/install-plugins.md

 ### 1. Installing the Session Key Plugin

-You should first extend the `SmartAcountClient` connected to a Modular Account with `sessionKeyPluginActions`.
+You should first extend the `SmartAccountClient` connected to a Modular Account with `sessionKeyPluginActions`.

 Then, you can use the `installSessionKeyPlugin()` method exposed on `sessionKeyPluginActions` extended smart account client to install the session key plugin for the connected account.